Non-inertial frames that can mimic gravitational fields

-Equation (\ref{eq:gmag}) clearly highlights the different contributions to what might be the most convenient \textit{operational} way of quantifying relative acceleration between curves in general.
+\end{widetext} where ${\mathscr E}_n = {\mathscr E}^a_{\phantom{a}b} n_a n^b$ and $a_n=\bm a \cdot \bm n$.
+As we will see, the above equation is key to understanding how spacetime curvature can inform a choice of reference frame, and how these relate to the \textit{equivalence principle}. \\\\ \textit{\textbf{Accelerated frames and curvature:}} Equation (\ref{eq:gmag}) clearly highlights the different contributions to what might be the most convenient \textit{operational} way of quantifying relative acceleration between curves in general.
 Terms involving $\{a^i, {\mathbb R}^a_{\phantom{a}b} \}$ are basically related to the observer frame tied to each member of the congruence $C_n$, while the $\{ \partial_n a_n, K^a_{\phantom{a}b}\}$ terms depend on the entire congruence.
 Note that $K^a_{\phantom{a}b}$ appears only through its coupling to ${\mathbb R}^a_{\phantom{a}b}$, and does not appear for a tetrad which is \textit{Fermi} transported.
 Finally, there is the universal contribution from spacetime curvature through the tidal part of Riemann, ${\mathscr E}_n$.

 Consider, then, a non-rotating \textit{frame} (${\mathbb R}^a_{\phantom{a}b}=0$) which is constructed so that $\ddot Z=0$.
-This means that the members of the congruence that are used as frame axes do not accelerate with respect to each other, and no stresses are required to maintain their relative orientation.
+This means that the members of the congruence that are used as frame axes do not accelerate with respect to each other, and no stresses are required to maintain their relative orientation \footnote{ The consequences of such a condition for rigidity have been discussed in the literature previously (see, for example, \cite{synge-gr} and \cite{pirani-rigidity}), although these discussions mostly work only with $\dot Z$ and not its second derivative. }.
 We will also assume that the orthogonal separation is along geodesics, so that $\nabla_{\bm n} \bm n=0$.
 This seems like a reasonable choice, but we will comment on it further in the last section.
 What is the acceleration profile that corresponds to this frame?
 Choose a direction which is \textit{fixed} in this frame, so that ${\widetilde D_F \bm n}/{d \tau}=0$.
 From Eq. (\ref{eq:gmag}), the acceleration profile along $\bm n$ can then be obtained from the equation

 This is a Riccati equation for $a_n$, and one can obtain an exact solution of it for a constant ${\mathscr E}_n$.
 That is, if one ignores derivatives of Riemann, $\nabla R \sim 0$, the solution is \\ \\